fdutenho/RKI-JSON2HTML/README.md

 # Config Helper

-Loads all counties from RKI, displays them in a table and generates content for the `config.js` file.
-Just open [config.html](./src/config.html) in your browser and copy the generated content for `config.js` into `config.js`.
+Just open [config.html](./src/config.html) in your browser and is the generated link.
 That's it!